|Dates:||September 15 – December 13|

 Orientation, Kathmandu Exploration and Migrant Center

-We begin the India and Nepal Gap Program in San Francisco where we jump right into our orientation.
+We begin the Himalaya: Nepal & India gap year semester in San Francisco where we jump right into our orientation.
 We spend a couple days getting to know one another, mapping out our itinerary and introducing our curriculum, before flying as a group to Kathmandu, Nepal.
 Upon arrival we settle into our guesthouse in the beautiful historic district of Bhaktapur, where we orient ourselves to Nepal and explore the narrow cobblestone streets of this UNESCO World Heritage Site, while getting a chance to use our basic Nepali language skills.
 We also prepare for our first project with a migrant services organization in the city.

 Jumping right into our first themes, Urbanization & the Movements of People, and Microfinance and Economic Growth, we begin our work with a small and inspiring NGO that is working to provide services and resources to families, especially children, who are living on the outskirts of Kathmandu.
 We have the opportunity to provide homework support to middle and high school students, while also participating in discussions on the rights of migrants and the economic and health challenges facing this marginalized population.